zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

 ### **LAMP Stack Prereqs**

 6. The LAMP stack stands for Linux, Apache, MySQL, PHP and SSH.
-In this section we will verify your internet connection.
+In this section you need to verify your internet connection.

 7. Before installing any of the packages on the Ubuntu image on VirtualBox, make sure that you are connected to the public internet.
 Shut down the virtual machine, then disable/turn off any VPN applications/programs, then start up the Ubuntu Virtual machine.
 This will allow the Ubuntu Virtual Machine to download and install Linux packages.